visulima/visulima/packages/pail/README.md

     if (--ticks < 0) {
         clearInterval(id);

-        interactiveManager.update(["✔ Success", "", "Messages:", "this line is be deleted!!!"]);
+        interactiveManager.update(["✔ Success", "", "Messages:", "this line will be deleted!!!"]);
         interactiveManager.erase(1);
         interactiveManager.unhook(false);
     } else {